 Alternatively, participants who do not use the Auction Sniper tool expressed the feeling that it undermines the eBay experience as a whole.
 Natalie, a 22 year old sports student, still uses her knowledge of auctions to win desired goods and feels technology such as Auction Sniper ‘takes the fun out of it because you’re never going to win’.

 Further to Auction Sniper, the ‘ending soonest’ and Buy it Now filters were prevalent within participants’ stories as tools allowing for the reduction of commitment, as touched upon by Denegri-Knott and Molesworth (2008) and Denegri-Knott and Zwick (2011).
 As functions provided by eBay, interviewees’ knowledge of said filters within their stories was centred on their convenience and the immediacy they can provide.
 The stories expressed the nature of the filters to be similar to that of Auction Sniper.
-Firstly, they reduce the level of effort needed from the eBayer to obtain goods, and secondly they remove the need for previously learned auction skills and knowledge.
+Firstly, they reduce the level of effort needed from the eBayer to obtain goods, and secondly they remove the need for previously learned auction skills and knowledge, what skills and knowledges were these.
 Andy, a 52 year old landscape gardener, told of how he used eBay as a convenient way to buy gifts for his wife and expressed how such tools added to this convenience factor.

 For me it would be rather than best match for the search it would be search ending soonest...to see what, cos obviously if there is something ending soonest and it’s ending now, I don’t have to wait, you know one day two days, I can put a bid in and that’s what I want… [I do this for] convenience, so I don’t have to go back to the computer to log on, to look for it again and to consider, you know.